Table of Contents

 How to use order tags with ShipBob’s ShipStation integration

-If you want to use order tags to easily manage inventory, orders, and shipping workflows, you can integrate ShipBob with ShipStation or through Order Desk (more on the setup for that below) to customize and automate shipping.
+If you want to use order tags to easily manage inventory, orders, and shipping workflows, you can integrate ShipBob with ShipStation or through Order Desk (more on the setup for that below) to customise and automate shipping.
 Here’s how it works.

 Step 1: Sign up with ShipBob